CSpanias/cspanias.github.io/_posts/2023-12-07-DVWA - Command Injection.md

 - **High**: This option is an extension to the medium difficulty, with a mixture of harder or alternative bad practices to attempt to secure the code.
 The vulnerability may not allow the same extent of the exploitation, similar in various Capture The Flags (CTFs) competitions.
 - **Impossible**: This level should be secure against all vulnerabilities.
 It is used to compare the vulnerable source code to the secure source code.

-_The purpose of the **command injection** attack is to inject and execute commands specified by the attacker in the vulnerable application.
+The purpose of the **command injection** attack is to inject and execute commands specified by the attacker in the vulnerable application.
 In situation like this, the application, which executes unwanted system commands, is like a pseudo system shell, and the attacker may use it as any authorized system user.
-However, commands are executed with the same privileges and environment as the web service has._
+However, commands are executed with the same privileges and environment as the web service has.

-_Command injection attacks are possible in most cases because of lack of correct input data validation, which can be manipulated by the attacker (forms, cookies, HTTP headers etc.)._
+Command injection attacks are possible in most cases because of lack of correct input data validation, which can be manipulated by the attacker (forms, cookies, HTTP headers etc.).

-_The syntax and commands may differ between the Operating Systems (OS), such as Linux and Windows, depending on their desired actions._

-_This attack may also be called "Remote Command Execution (RCE)"._
+The syntax and commands may differ between the Operating Systems (OS), such as Linux and Windows, depending on their desired actions.
+This attack may also be called "Remote Command Execution (RCE)".

-## Security: Low

 How it works:
 - When we want to execute more than one command we use concatenating characters to chain commands, such as `;`, `&&`, and `||`.